vivek-ds/ForecastCoronaFatality/README.md

 ![COVID19](COVIDimage.jpg)

-As a part of Intro to Python BANA 8090, this project aims to predict two aspects of COVID19
+This project aims to predict two aspects of COVID19

 1. Number of Confirmed Cases
 2. Number of Fatalities